-CHILDCARE SERVICES
+CHILDCARE & TRANSPORTATION SERVICES

 Childcare services are offered through the Child Development Center on campus.
 Childcare is not guaranteed and is based on availability and student financial need.
 Financial assistance may be available.
-Please contact Susan Wright or Renu Katoch for application information at (909) 274-4845.
+Transportation assistance may also be available depending on a student's education plan.
+Please meet with a counselor to get more information.

-^{}Parking fees and information are subject to change.
+\Parking fees and information are subject to change.